windsor718/EnsembleApproachForFlashFloodForecasting/README.md

 ## visualization
 Scripts to analyze and visualize the outputs.
 Mainly coded by Python.

-The other datasets including model outputs and observation data are arichived and publicaly accessible at (http://hydro.iis.u-tokyo.ac.jp/~yuta/EnsembleApproachTowardFlashFloodForecasting.tar.gz).
+The other datasets including model outputs and observation data are archived and publically accessible at (http://hydro.iis.u-tokyo.ac.jp/~yuta/EnsembleApproachTowardFlashFloodForecasting.tar.gz).
 If the file was too big to download or expand to your environment, the author would happily divide the required data from the archived file and provide them.

 Any inquiry about this repository: please contact yuta@rainbow.iis.u-tokyo.ac.jp